 The causes of bruxism aren’t always clear-cut, but here are some of the usual suspects:

-- Stress & Anxiety – Life can be stressful, and your jaw might be taking the hit.
+Life can be stressful, and your jaw might be taking the hit

-- Sleep Disorders – Conditions like sleep apnea can be linked to teeth grinding.
+Conditions like sleep apnoea can be linked to teeth grinding.

-- Bite & Jaw Alignment Issues – If your teeth don’t quite fit together as they should, your jaw might be working overtime.
+If your teeth don’t quite fit together as they should, your jaw might be working overtime

 The good news?
 There are plenty of ways to manage bruxism and protect your teeth: